1968 Nickel Value Checker: Errors List, “D”, “S” Mint Mark Worth

 The reverse features Monticello, Thomas Jefferson’s famous Virginia estate, as its centerpiece.
 This architectural rendering shows the front elevation of the historic mansion.

 The word “MONTICELLO” appears in block letters directly below the building.
 The denomination “FIVE CENTS” curves below the mansion’s name.
-Along the upper rim, “E PLURIBUS UNUM” is inscribed in capital letters.
-The phrase “UNITED STATES OF AMERICA” follows the lower rim’s curve.
+Along the upper rim, “E PLURIBUS UNUM” is inscribed in capital letters, while “UNITED STATES OF AMERICA” follows the lower rim’s curve.

 Other Features Of The 1968 Nickel